OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 ## JavaScript APIs to interact with workbook content

-An Excel add-in interacts with objects in Excel by using the [JavaScript API for Office](/office/dev/add-ins/reference/javascript-api-for-office), which includes two JavaScript object models:
+An Excel add-in interacts with objects in Excel by using the [Office JavaScript API](/office/dev/add-ins/reference/javascript-api-for-office), which includes two JavaScript object models:

 * **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview) provides strongly-typed Excel objects that you can use to access worksheets, ranges, tables, charts, and more.